In this post, I'll use my experience with Ringo (see Part 1), to demonstrate self forgiveness, a powerful tool in service to inner healing.

 a.
 I forgive myself for judging that Ringo shouldn't have died when he did.

 b.
-I forgive myself for buying into the misunderstanding that I was responsible for Ringo's death.
+I forgive myself for the misunderstanding that I was responsible for Ringo's death.

 c.
-I forgive myself for judging my mother as wrong for not being where I thought she should have been.
+I forgive myself for judging my mother as wrong for being at work when it happened.

 d.
-I forgive myself for falsely assuming that if my mother had been present, this wouldn't have happened.
+I forgive myself for falsely assuming that if my mother had been home, this wouldn't have happened.

 e.
-I forgive myself for buying into the misconception that there is such a thing as death and that it's bad.
+I forgive myself for the misunderstanding that death is bad.

 f.
-I forgive myself for buying into the misunderstanding that I would have been better off if this hadn't happened.
+I forgive myself for the misunderstanding that I would have been better off if this hadn't happened.

-While I may become aware of more judgments as I go deeper, this will suffice as an example.
+While I may become aware of more judgments as I go deeper, these will suffice as an example.

 Once I’ve cleared the judgments through self-forgiveness, I’m left with . . .
 SPACE.
 And what do I do with the space?

 Step 4.
-I fill it with loving, self-affirming truth that reflects who I am today.
-Continuing with my example, I'd say:
+Fill the space with loving, affirming truth: Continuing with my example, I'd say:

 b.
-Ringo, on some level, chose his length of stay on earth.
-We all do.
 I chose to share this experience with Ringo based on wisdom that’s beyond the logic of my mind.
 Experiences aren’t good or bad, right or wrong—they just are.

 c.
 I can’t know that my mother wasn’t where she needed to be.
-And I trust that, because everything is unfolding in divine order, she was precisely where she needed to be.
 My mother was doing the best she knew how to do . . . and I was doing the best I knew how to do, too.

 f.
 Had I not experienced this, I can't say with certainty that I would have been better off.
 I can only guess.
-I trust that everything that happens is for my highest good.
 It’s up to me to make the most of every situation.
 Given that each and every experience has contributed to who I am today . . and I love who I am . .
 I am grateful for loving Ringo and for the experiences we shared.

 That's the process.
-When I place a judgment—either on myself, another, or on a situation—and I forgive myself for having placed the judgment in the first place, I move out of duality and into acceptance.
+When I forgive myself for having innocently imposed the judgments, assumptions, and misunderstandings in the first place, I move out of duality and into acceptance.
 When I complete the process, I feel lighter, as if a weight’s been lifted or I’ve been washed clean.
 There’s a shift in consciousness that’s discernable.
-While the concept of self-forgiveness is in the mind, the experience of self-forgiveness is in the heart.
-Self-forgiveness is an expression of self-compassion and it moves me into my heart.
+While the concept of self-forgiveness begins in the mind, the experience of self-forgiveness is in the heart.
+Self-forgiveness is an expression of self-compassion that moves my awareness into my heart.

 Remember when you were a baby and you could do no wrong—or you were with a baby and they could do no wrong?
-That’s what I’m talking about.
-I think that’s how God sees us, because God doesn’t judge us.
-Sometimes, as I’m practicing self-forgiveness and I'm holding an intention to move into my heart, I think of myself as that baby, or I think of my children as babies—and my heart expands.
-My priority is acceptance—of myself, others, and of what is.
-The best thing I can do to contribute to the planet is to resolve my own issues as quickly as possible, accessing the highest level of consciousness available to me.
-When I practice self-forgiveness, I’m cultivating an attitude of self-compassion and I'm returned to my Self.
+Sometimes, as I’m practicing self-forgiveness and I'm holding an intention to move into my heart, I think of myself as that baby, or I think of my adult children as babies—and my heart expands.
+My priority is acceptance—of myself, of others, and of what is.

 I hope this is helpful.
 If you have questions or comments, please post.
 Remember: outer experience is a reflection of inner reality.
 Change what’s going on within and your outer experience will naturally change.